 Plus, there’s the employment angle.
 Businesses with accessible websites and intranets make it easier to employ people with disabilities, therefore creating a more inclusive and diverse culture in the workplace and beyond.

-“Many organizations are waking up to the fact that embracing accessibility leads to multiple benefits – reducing legal risks, strengthening brand presence, improving customer experience and colleague productivity.”
+“Many organisations are waking up to the fact that embracing accessibility leads to multiple benefits – reducing legal risks, strengthening brand presence, improving customer experience and colleague productivity.”

 Paul Smyth, Head of Digital Accessibility, Barclays 2